 - Turn dough out onto a floured surface and knead until smooth.

 - Shape the dough into a round.
-Place in a lightly greased bowl, cover, and let rise until doubled (about 2 hours).
+Place in a lightly greased bowl, cover, and let rise until doubled (about 1 1/2 to 2 hours).

 - Turn your dough out onto a floured surface.
 Punch down the dough.
 Stretch and reshape the dough into a smooth ball again.